AquilaSagitta/daVinci/README.md

 ## docs()

 Generate documentation.
 This task searches all js files for inline documentation and generates markdown.
-It then concatenates the markdown with `PREFACE.md` and finally writes that to
+It then concatenates the markdown to the end of `PREFACE.md` and finally writes that to `README.md`.
-`README.md`.

 ### Example